-The Florida-Alabama TPO staff must assess the effectiveness of public participation strategies to ensure that funds and time are well invested, and public participation goals are achieved.
+The Bay County TPO staff must assess the effectiveness of public participation strategies to ensure that funds and time are well invested, and public participation goals are achieved.
 It is standard practice that all TPO plans and programs require an evaluation of public outreach activities on a quarterly basis.
 If the assessment reveals that the public participation goals are not being achieved, the techniques may be modified or changed.
-Quarterly assessment meetings are held internally o assess all outreach opportunities and plan or program specific goals.
-The assessment meetings provide an opportunity to develop, evaluate, and modify goals.
+Quarterly assessment meetings are held internally for transportation and other program staff to assess all outreach opportunities and plan or program specific goals.
+The assessment meetings give staff an opportunity to develop, evaluate, and modify goals.